OpenLightingProject/rp2040-dmxsun/README.md

 make
 ```
 This should result in a file called `rp2040-dongle.uf2` that can be copied to the Pico when it's in bootloader-mode.

+## License

+This source code is licensed under the GPL.